 Today, his works are studied and applied daily in over a thousand Dianetics centers, Scientology churches, missions and organizations around the world.

 L. Ron Hubbard departed his body on January 24, 1986.
 His legacy is the fully completed research and codification of Dianetics and Scientology technology.
-The greatest testimonies to Ron’s vision are the miracle results of his technology and the millions of friends around the world who carry his legacy forward into the twenty-first century.
+The greatest testimonies to Ron’s vision are the miracle results of his technology and the millions of friends around the world who carry his legacy forward into the 21st century.
 Both continue to grow in number with each passing day.